aethermonkey/The-Digital-Hamlet/docs/grandplan/4_Architecture/Components.md

 External systems facilitate interaction with the broader network of Hamlets and other external services.
 Key components include:

+>[!NOTE]
+>As mentioned in Architecture.md, it appears that Holochain will satisfy much of the requiremments of the project.
+At any cost ActivityPub will be redundant unless the chosen solution for a social platform also complies to ActivityPub protocol.

-- **ActivityPub**: For social networking and communication between Hamlets.
+- **Flux / AD4M**: Flux is a social networking platform build on top off AD4M -- **ActivityPub**: For social networking and communication between Hamlets.
+As per note, Activity
 - **IPFS**: For distributed file storage and sharing across the network.
 - **Digital Currency Protocols**: Standards like ERC-20 and ERC-721 for token interoperability and transactions.